 It is important to establish 360 degree feedback in your organization as a process and not a one-off event.
 To do so, you should clearly communicate at the start of the process that subsequent reviews will happen each year.
 Since specific goals and opportunities were outlined in the development plan, it makes sense to check in on the progress of these items.
 Re-evaluating participants enables you to see if any changes have occurred and also provides the chance for new feedback.

 Time: Re-evaluations should occur 8-12 months after the first 360 review.

-360 degree feedback•Blue experience management platform•Employee development•Employee Experience Management•
+360 degree feedback•Blue people insight platform•Employee development•Employee insight solutions•